Podcast Influencer Marketing: Ultimate Guide

 And it’s not like a digital banner ad campaign where you only have a 250 x 300 pixel box to write a single piece of text and you need to be very specific about what you write based on your objective.

-You’ll typically have at least 30-60 seconds to get a full message out (and maybe much more depending on the format), which means you can typically include some awareness-y type messages, as well as a call to action to buy something.
+You’ll typically have at least 30 to 60 seconds to get a full message out (and maybe much more depending on the format), which means you can typically include some awareness-y type messages, as well as a call to action to buy something.
 There’s room for both.

 Ok.
 So we’ve decided our goal.
 Now what?